oscarmarinmiro/aframe-video-controls/README.md

 !["The component in action"](/img/video-component.png?raw=true "The component in action")

-#### Feedback is needed and very wellcome, specially regarding User Experience!!!
+#### Feedback is needed and very welcome, specially regarding User Experience!!!

+I'm working on the following features, but feel free to suggest via Github Issues:

+- 'Flat' component if on Desktop (i.e: not in the 3D space)
+- Test on iPhone and Vive (at the moment I tested this in Android, Cardboard and Oculus Rift DK2)
+- Test on much bigger files
+- Volume controls
+- Another control to jump between different files so you can 'browse' different videos

 ### Demo